-According to the fiscal note prepared by the Division of the Budget on the bill, the Kansas Association of Counties indicates enactment of the bill would require changes to certain forms, which would not have a fiscal effect on counties.
+According to the fiscal note prepared by the Division of the Budget on the bill as introduced, the Kansas Association of Counties indicates enactment of the bill would require changes to certain forms, which would not have a fiscal effect on counties.
 However, the Association notes that the bill could affect contract negotiations and costs of services, but that fiscal effect cannot be estimated.
-The Kansas League of Municipalities indicates enactment of the bill would not have a fiscal effect on cities.
+The League of Kansas Municipalities indicates enactment of the bill would not have a fiscal effect on cities.